 - The Star Trek: The Next Generation episode "Angel One" has a variant, in which victims are executed by disintegration out in the open rather than in some kind of closed chamber—simply placed between two pillars and then subjected to a "swift and painless" death.

 - Played with in the Star Trek: Enterprise episode "Chosen Realm".
 Captain Archer tricks a group of religious fanatics who have seized Enterprise into thinking that the transporter is a "disintegration device" used for capital punishment.
 He then "sacrifices" himself by being "disintegrated", so that he can work unhindered to take his ship back.

-- Dungeons & Dragons 2nd Edition AD&D supplement Tome of Magic.
-The Disintegration Chamber is a cubical magic item that can be as large as a room 10 feet on a side.
+- Advanced Dungeons & Dragons 2nd Edition: From the Tome of Magic, the Disintegration Chamber is a cubical magic item that can be as large as a room 10 feet on a side.
 When any kind of matter is put inside the chamber and the activation button is pushed, the matter is destroyed.
 One of these can be used to execute creatures.